 Each winner (either individual or team) is presented with a Certificate and receives a prize of $5000.

-All nominees for the Vice-Chancellor's Awards for Excellence in Teaching will be assessed on the evidence they provide in relation to the following four criteria:
+Statement addressing criteria: nominees will be assessed on the evidence they provide in relation to the following four criteria:

 - Approaches to teaching and the support of learning that influence, motivate and inspire students to learn.